crisner1978/pokemon--zustand/README.md

-#Implement Zustand with React JS and Axios to fetch Pokemon data.
+#Implement Zustand & DevTools with React JS and Axios to fetch Pokemon data.

 #Getting Started with Create React App